shubamsumbria/us-accidents-analysis/README.md

 # US Accidents Analysis
-This is Python based Exploratory Data Analysis on "US Accidents" dataset to find out and visualize different trends and factors likes accident hotspot locations and impact of environmental stimuli on accident occurrence in order to get control over the same.
+This is Python based Exploratory Data Analysis on "US Accidents" dataset to find out and visualize different trends including impact of COVID-19 on traffic behavior and accidents,  environmental stimuli on accident occurrence and accident hotspot locations in order to get control over the same.
 ## About Dataset
 **US-Accidents: A Countrywide Traffic Accident Dataset**
 ### Description